A beautiful San Diego sunset

 Point Loma Heights

 Hilly and coastal, Point Loma Heights provides you with easy access to some of San Diego’s most beloved attractions, including Ocean Beach, Sunset Cliffs Natural Park, and Sea World San Diego.
 Located on a peninsula, residents are treated to incredible views of the San Diego Bay and beyond.
-The area provides a wealth of outdoor activities, such as surfing, kayaking, and hiking.
+The area provides a wealth of outdoor activities in San Diego, such as surfing, kayaking, and hiking.
 It’s an easy trip down the beach to Cabrillo National Monument, and the monthly festivals and fairs provide exciting events to attend year-round.

 Mira Mesa